<< EMOTIONS: KEY MOTIVATION: >>

 Emotions play a key role in getting people involved in an issue.
 Many

-people first become involved when they feel something important to them is
+people first become involved when they feel something important to

 threatened.
 Their response to that threat (Self Defense Response) often